 in the pool, forests are green, book shelf

-They are different from each other in structure.
+They are different in structure.
 Notice how jagged it feels to read them, and they are more difficult to remember.

-Parallel structure creates rhythm and balance within a sentence.
+Parallel structure creates rhythm and balance in a sentence.
 An unbalanced sentence sounds awkward.
 Read the following sentences aloud: